osnilas/SNSsystem/docs/SprintB/furps.md

 _Specifies or constraints the features inherent to the interaction of the system being developed with other external systems._

+The
+application graphical interface is to be developed in JavaFX 11.

 (fill in here )